amebalabs/TRex/README.md

 ![TRex](Resources/screenshot.png)

 To use TRex:
-1. Invoke "Capture Text" either through the menu bar or with a global configurable shortcut
+1. Invoke "Capture" either through the menu bar or with a global configurable shortcut
-1. Select an area of the screen you want to extract text from, just like taking a screenshot
+2. Select an area of the screen you want to extract text from, just like taking a screenshot
-1. There is no third step - **extracted text is in your clipboard**
+3. There is no third step - **extracted text is in your clipboard**

 Demo: